the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

         Carl Friedrich Gauss told me so. \qed

 To insert numbered theorems, definitions, and the like, and be able to reference them or add automatically the "qed" (□) symbol, you need to use \LaTeX's `theorem` environment, `label` commands, etc.
+Note that, by default, proofs are unnumbered environments, but that there are [ways to reference them](https://tex.stackexchange.com/q/223352) if you want to.

 \begin{theorem}[Pythagoras theorem]
 \label{thm:pythagoras}